HephepTeam/HephepTeam.github.io/pages/tamanegi-nashi.md

 to have a nice black outline around the smoke.

 ### Post-Mortem Thoughts
-Tamanegi Nashi was supposed to our first full game.
+Tamanegi Nashi was supposed to be our first full game.
 Actually it came to be our first failure as game developpers, but I'm ok with that.
 This project is full of lessons to take.
 It's my first real collaboration with someone I never worked with before, and most if it was done remotely.
 Eventually the team grew up in regards of the initial scope of the game.
 At the end, with people doing this on their part time, never seeing each others, lacking